 COMMUNITY

 Lake Area Industry Alliance member companies are proud to participate and lead the way in many community endeavors.
-From a survey of plant managers in 2018, local industry and their employees contributed over $30 million to area organizations since 2014.
-The survey also showed that employees of local industries volunteered over 80,000 hours with area organizations since 2014.
+Local industry and their employees contributed over $30 million to area organizations each year.
+Employees of local industries volunteer over 80,000 hours with area organizations annually.
 They are involved, making our community better.

 parallax background